 - Secure outdoor items.
 Move any outdoor items such as chairs, portable tables, equipment and materials to a secure location so they do not become airborne during the hurricane and cause damage to the building.

 - Check your drainage system one last time.
-When there is a hurricane coming, you know your building’s drainage system will get a workout.
-Make sure there is no debris plugging up gutters or downspouts.
+When a hurricane is coming, you know your building’s drainage system will get a workout.
+Make sure debris isn’t plugging up gutters or downspouts.

-- Close any garage doors, rollups or overhead doors all the way.
+- Securely close any garage doors, rollups or overhead doors.
 Even a crack could be enough to allow water to enter a building.
-You also want to make sure you don’t give the high winds any leverage.
+You also don’t want to give high winds any leverage.

 - Move furniture and valuables off the floor and, if possible, to higher floors of your building.
 Anything close to the ground runs the risk of water damage.

 - Unplug small appliances, such as printers and toasters.
-Hurricanes can cause power surges, and anything that is plugged in runs the risk of becoming damaged.
+Hurricanes can cause power surges, and anything plugged in runs the risk of damage.

 - Fill plastic bottles with clean water for drinking.
 Depending on the hurricane’s severity, you may lose access to water utilities.
 Make sure you have enough water for several days.